What to Know About Fitness Trackers

 Fitness trackers collect information on your daily activity, but they're not just for athletes.

 Fitness trackers are an extremely popular smart gadget, but their purpose can be a little confusing if you’ve never owned one.
-Here’s what you need to know about these wearable fitness devices and how they can help you.
+Here’s what you need to know about these wearable smart fitness devices and how they can help you.

 What Are Fitness Trackers?

 Fitness or activity trackers are wearable smart gadgets that are typically fashioned as bracelets.
 (There are also ring, necklace and clip-on trackers.)
 Similar to pedometers, these devices count the steps you take every day.
-But they can also measure other data points such as your heart rate, distance traveled and sleep patterns.
+But they can also measure other data points such as your heart rate, weight loss, distance traveled and sleep patterns.
 Fitness trackers then sync up to your smartphone via Bluetooth, giving you access to all this information via their associated app.

 While they often share features with smart watches, activity trackers stand apart in the amount of fitness-focused data they collect.
 Smart watches often have a few activity-focused features, but fitness trackers typically collect more in-depth information.